librajt/shtml2html/README.md

 Usage -- nodejs file
 ----------
-The best example is the `cli.js` source file in the `src` directory.
+The best example is the `cli.js` source file in the `src` folder.
 Also, this is a quick start:
 ```
 var shtml2html = require('shtml2html');
 shtml2html(pathFrom, pathTo, pathWwwroot);